Super easy to make, these fish cakes with potato and dill are ready in no time, and if you have a little helper – even quicker!

 Makes about 8-10 depending on how big you make them.

 Looking for an even simpler fish cake recipe?
 Check out my mums salmon patties recipe that uses tin salmon and is equally as delicious.
+I grew up eating them and still love them :)

 Be sure to take a picture if you make these Fish Cakes with Potato and Dill and upload to Instagram with the hashtag #littlebigh so I can check out your creation. xx